 Product backlog: It is the most important document that outlines each and every requirement of a product, system, or project.
 This includes a list of features, fixes, and enhancements to be made as to the input for the sprint backlog.
 They are continuously revisited and reprioritized by the product owner.

 Sprint backlog: It includes a list of items, bug fixes, or user stories decided by the development team to implement in the current sprint cycle.
 In sprint planning, before each Sprint, the team chooses some tasks necessary to deliver those product backlog items and achieve the Sprint Goal.
 In scrum project management, the product backlog can be viewed as a list of features to be made (written in the form of user stories), whereas, the sprint backlog is a to-do list for the Sprint.

 Increment: The usable end product from the Sprint is called increment.
-It's a sum of product backlog items that meet teams requirements by the end of the Sprint.
+It's a sum of product backlog items that meet the team's requirements by the end of the Sprint.
 The product owner will decide the increment release or build upon it in future sprints.

-Additional artifacts that result in Scrum methodology are Sprint burndown chart and release burndown chart.
-Burndown chart displays the remaining work in the Sprint backlog and gives a simple view of the sprint progress.
+Additional artifacts that result in Scrum methodology are the Sprint burndown chart and release burndown chart.
+Burndown chart displays the remaining work in the sprint backlog and gives a simple view of the sprint progress.

 Scrum project: Main Roles

 There are three roles in the Scrum team: Scrum master, product owner, and development team.
 As scrum teams are cross-functional, the development team includes designers, testers, etc., in addition to the developers.

 Scrum Product Owner - The product owner determines how the product will look like and the features it should contain.
 They incorporate the stakeholder’s feedback to get the highest value product increments in each Sprint.
 Effective product owners:

 - Give clear guidance on which features to deliver next.